Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 Then, for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
 To ensure that the `null` value is typed correctly, we explicitly specify the type as the second parameter.

-Finally, we're combining all of the above parts together to create our ternary conditional operator.
+Finally, we're combining all the above parts together to create our ternary conditional operator.
 If you take a moment to trace what goes into `Expression.Condition`, you will realize that we have essentially replicated the tree diagram we've seen earlier.

 However, this expression isn't particularly useful on its own.
 Since we've created it ourselves, we're not really interested in its structure -- we want to be able to evaluate it instead.